From incarceration to restoration, Beloved Haven empowers women to overcome trauma, reclaim dignity, and thrive with purpose.

 Tina Pennington- Founder/ Executive Director

-Laurie Kondylis- Advocate, RN, Consultant, Fundraiser- Present Chair
+Laurie Kondylis- Advocate, RN, Consultant, Fundraiser- Past Chair

 Directors